 KKR & Co.
-(KKR), the private-equity firm run by Henry Kravis and George Roberts, agreed to buy Prisma Capital Partners LP, a fund-of-hedge-funds manager.
+(KKR:US), the private-equity firm run by Henry Kravis and George Roberts, agreed to buy Prisma Capital Partners LP, a fund-of-hedge-funds manager.
 Financial terms weren’t disclosed.

 Prisma, which is based in New York and had $7.8 billion in assets under management as of April 30, will continue to operate under its own brand, KKR said in a statement today.
 Prisma Chief Executive Officer Girish Reddy will head KKR’s global hedge fund-of-funds business.

-KKR and larger competitors Blackstone Group LP (BX) and Carlyle Group LP (CG) have grown or purchased fund-of-funds units to broaden beyond corporate leveraged buyouts.
+KKR and larger competitors Blackstone Group LP (BX:US) and Carlyle Group LP (CG:US) have grown or purchased fund-of-funds units to broaden beyond corporate leveraged buyouts.
 Kravis and Roberts, cousins who started New York-based KKR in 1976 with Jerome Kohlberg, also have branched into stock and bond underwriting, infrastructure investing and real estate.

 “Many institutional investors are seeking more liquid alternative investment products, and we believe customized hedge-fund solutions play a key role in meeting that need,” Kravis said in today’s statement.